libhal/SJSU-Dev2/documentation/contributing/level_guide/L1_peripheral.md

 ## Borrowing Drivers from other systems

-Sometimes we get lucky and the register mapping between two distint microcontrollers in the same family are the same, but not 100% identical.
-In this case, we can borrow the implementation of other microcontrollers for antoher.
+Sometimes we get lucky and the register mapping between two distinct microcontrollers in the same family are the same, but not 100% identical.
+In this case, we can borrow the implementation of other microcontrollers for another.
 All you need to do is put that driver's name in the namespace of the other microcontroller.

 The following borrows the LPC40xx ADC driver for use in the LPC17xx